 However, the lack of consensus on the area of impact for biodiversity makes this process difficult.
 In that sense, the Task Force on Nature-Related Financial Statements (TNFD) aims to put nature at the centre of business considerations.

-3. Collect data
+3. Collect data for environmental footprint

 Collecting as much data as possible is essential for the report to be conclusive.
 A highly recommended guideline is to carry out an external audit for this matter.